SAR Times Weekly — April 2, 2026

 Mental Health Training and Support Are an Important Priority for SAR Teams

 Following the devastating Lake Tahoe avalanche response earlier this year, the Mountain Rescue Association is amplifying conversations around mental health support for search and rescue personnel.
-The article highlights peer support programmes, critical incident stress debriefing, and the importance of normalising mental health discussions within SAR organisations.
+The article highlights peer support programs, critical incident stress debriefing, and the importance of normalizing mental health discussions within SAR organizations.

 Stretcher Relay Raises Funds for Surrey Search and Rescue Vehicle